 PLC programs operate in cycles.
 First, the PLC detects the state of all input devices that are connected to it.
 The PLC executes the user-created program, using the state of the inputs to determine the state that the outputs should be changed to.
 The PLC then changes the output signals to each corresponding device.
 After completing all these steps, the PLC then does a housekeeping step, which includes an internal diagnostic safety check to ensure that everything is within normal operating conditions.
 The PLC restarts the cycle each time the process is completed, starting again by checking inputs.

 PLCs and Ignition

 With a wide range of available Ignition device drivers, you can connect Ignition with just about any modern or legacy PLC.
 Once the device driver is installed, data can be viewed or sent to the PLC.
 With PLC data now available to Ignition’s tag system, you can do so much more with Ignition’s robust core modules.

-To address this issue, solutions such as MQTT employ a publish-subscribe protocol to streamline communications from the edge of the network.
-While modern PLC’s employ modern communication protocols, legacy PLCs that are still at the edge-of-network require additional hardware to bring them up to speed.
-Edge gateways such as Ignition Edge IIoT along with an MQTT broker, pull data from legacy PLCs using poll-response and then transmits the data using a publish-subscribe protocol.
+To address this issue, solutions such as MQTT, in conjunction with the Sparkplug B Specification, employ a publish-subscribe protocol to streamline communications from the edge of the network.
+While modern PLCs employ modern communication protocols, legacy PLCs that are still at the edge of the network require additional hardware to deliver the same functionality.
+Edge gateways, such as Ignition Edge IIoT along with an MQTT broker, pull data from legacy PLCs using poll-response and then transmit the data using a publish-subscribe protocol.

-The industry continues to see new products entering the market ranging from devices like Programmable Automation Controllers (PACs) which combine the functionality of PLCs with higher-level PC functionality all the way to industrial embedded hardware.
+The industry continues to see new products entering the market ranging from devices like Programmable Automation Controllers (PACs), which combine the functionality of PLCs with higher-level PC functionality, all the way to industrial embedded hardware.